petoor/unforeseen-server/README.md

 ### Grafana.
 The Grafana server used to display the data, can be found at SERVER_IP:3000

-### Prometheus.
-The Prometheus server used to gather SoC health metrics can be found at SERVER_IP:9090

 ### Cvat.
 The Cvat server used to gather annotations used in AI models, can be found at SERVER_IP:8080